Prepare for a successful transition to NDSU by getting ready to register for classes and attending Orientation.

 Send Official Transcripts

-- An official transcript from each college must be sent for all PSEO, dual credit, and CIS coursework by January 1.
+- An official transcript from each college must be sent for all PSEO, dual credit, and CIS coursework by July 1.
 Your high school transcript will not be used for any college courses.

 - You are encouraged to send official college transcripts prior to your virtual appointment with an academic advisor, to assist with advising and registration.
 If you choose to wait to send official transcripts until after you have completed all courses, you should be prepared to show your academic advisor an unofficial transcript or log into your student account during your virtual advising session.

-- Upon graduation, have your high school send an official transcript showing all final grades and your graduation date.
+- Upon graduation, have your high school send an official transcript showing all final grades and your graduation date

 - Learn how to send your official documents to NDSU.